LIGO-VIRGO constraints on dark matter and leptogenesis triggered by a first order phase transition at high scale: Results and Discussion

-where $\epsilon_N \simeq \sin(2\delta)/(16\pi)$ \cite{Pilaftsis:1998pd, Pilaftsis:2003gt} is the CP-asymmetry and $\delta$ is the relative CP phase between the quasi-degenerate RHNs, $\kappa_{\rm Sph} = 8/23$ is the sphaleron conversion factor for our model, and $T_{\rm RH}$ is the reheating temperature after the FOPT. $T_{\rm RH}$ is defined as $T_{\rm RH} = {\rm Max}[T_n, T_{\rm inf}]$ \cite{Baldes:2021vyz} where $T_{\rm inf}$ can be found by comparing radiation energy density to the energy released from the FOPT or equivalently $\Delta V_{\rm tot}$.
-We also check the feasibility of RHN decay into $L, H$ at the reheating temperature by considering the thermal masses of daughter particles.
-The final baryon asymmetry calculated this way is then compared with the observed one \cite{Planck:2018vyg} and required CP asymmetry parameter is obtained.
+We also check the feasibility of RHN decay into $L, \Phi_1$ at the reheating temperature by considering the thermal masses of daughter particles.
+Since thermal masses of $L, \Phi_1$ scale as $T$, the requirement of $M_{\Phi_1} (T_{\rm RH}) + M_L (T_{\rm RH}) < M_N (T_{\rm RH})$ leads to a lower bound $M_N/T_{\rm RH} >0.77$ which is satisfied by our chosen model parameters.
+The final baryon asymmetry calculated this way is then compared with the observed one $Y_B^{\rm obs}=(8.61\pm 0.05)\times 10^{-11}$ \cite{Planck:2018vyg} and required CP asymmetry parameter is obtained.
 The Dirac Yukawa coupling, estimated from type-I seesaw formula by considering active neutrino mass in the order of 0.01 eV, is given by

 Table \ref{tab2} shows the required CP asymmetry along with other relevant parameters involved in calculating baryon asymmetry for the benchmark points discussed before.